judka-uriel/uriel-book/uriel_en.md

 [35:2](https://www.sefaria.org/Exodus.35.2?with=Or%20HaChaim) states explicitly
 that work during the six days is a mitzvah, a positive commandment.

-Why then, according to statistical data, do half of the ultra-Orthodox violate this commandment and not work, but instead spend all their time reading books?
+Why then, according to statistical data, do half of the ultra-Orthodoxes violate this commandment and not work, but instead spend all their time reading books?

 The problem is that the list of literature recommended for reading among